lr4d/kartothek/docs/getting_started.rst

 :func:`kartothek.io.eager.update_dataset_from_dataframes` works, a new table _cannot_ be added to an existing dataset within an update.

-In case users wish to write a dataset consisting of multiple tables and later update specific tables within, the way to do that is outlined below.
+In case users wish to write a dataset consisting of multiple (different, named) tables and later update the tables within, the way to do that is outlined below.

 Explicitly declaring table names when writing: